ZackBotkin/RunnerRecorder/README.md

 ----
 * write to database instead of json file

-** set up the database in configuration
 ** migrate all data over to the new database
 ** use the data in the database in the app

 * gracefully handle multiple runs per day

+** this will be fixed by using the database

 * packaging
 * more types of graphs
 * option to save a "comment" along with a run (hot/cold, felt great, etc)